 If the only thing standing in the way of you getting the drooly of your dreams is money, be patient.

 My prayer is that this post serves you well in your financial planning and empowers you to be smart and realistic before you commit to a large or giant breed dog.

 You have no greater champion than Big Dog Mom.
 I want you to make this decision out of abundance, not sacrifice.

-Size matters as much with dogs as it does the contents of our wallet.
+Size matters as much with dogs as it does with the contents of our wallets.

 There is no shame in that.
 Only potential.

 And lastly, this post would not be complete without a thank you from the bottom of my heart to the 770 big dog owners who so generously donated their time and attention to this profoundly important research.